vaimo/composer-patches/README.md

   By default, patched packages are re-installed to reset the patches (useful when creating immutable build artifacts without any unnecessary modules installed).

+Note that most of these flags have a 'composer patch' call flag alternative.

 ### Deprecated flag names

 * COMPOSER_FORCE_PATCH_REAPPLY => COMPOSER_PATCHES_REAPPLY_ALL.